smzgit/Image-Processsing/README.md

         and now update all pixels with this RGB values
 ![](ImageProcessing/images/negative_kid.jpg)

-### 3. Reverse the negative image into ordinal image:
+### 3. Reverse the negative image into original image:
         Similar operation of turning image into negative can be perfomed here, since a negative image is nothing but a counter-part of the original :
         R=255-R